What crisis? Russians keep calm for now as rouble slide gathers pace

 The central bank has spent over $40 billion defending the rouble since March, when Russia annexed the Crimean Peninsula from Ukraine, sparking the worst crisis in East-West relations since the Cold War.

-Subsequent Western sanctions and Russian counter-measures have deterred foreign investment, exacerbated an economic slowdown, fueled inflation and starved Russian firms of the dollars and euros they need to service their overseas debts.
+Subsequent Western sanctions and Russian counter-measures have deterred foreign investment, exacerbated an economic slowdown, fuelled inflation and starved Russian firms of the dollars and euros they need to service their overseas debts.

 ALL-TIME LOW